poeli/EpiCoV_downloader/README.md

 This is a GISAID downloader to retrieve all EpiCoV sequences and the table.
 The script utilizes Selenium to acess the GISAID website through a Firefox webdriver.

 ## Requirements
-You may need to install Firefox and geckodriver to run the downloader other than Selenium.
+You may need to install Firefox and geckodriver to run the downloader in addition to than Selenium.
 Below is an example using conda:

 ```bash
 $ conda install -c conda-forge selenium geckodriver firefox